sxs-collaboration/www_black-holes_org/explore/movies.markdown

 spiral-shaped waves.
 Gradually, the black holes begin to orbit faster and faster.
 As they do, the waves become more and more intense.
-If you watch carefully, you can see the circles on the top and sides oscillating, <a href="index.php?Itemid=184" title="Gravitational Wave AStronomy">just as you would expect from a passing gravitational wave</a>.
+If you watch carefully, you can see the circles on the top and sides oscillating, [just as you would expect from a passing gravitational wave]({{ site.baseurl }}{% link the-science/gravitational-wave-astronomy/gravitational-waves.md %}).

 ## Precessing Black Hole-Neutron Star Merger